Survey Vs Questionnaire

 SHARE THE ARTICLE ON

-Two of the four levels of measurements are the Nominal Scale and Ordinal Scale.
+Nominal scales and ordinal scales are the two most popular scales used in surveys to gather feedback from respondents.
 In statistical analysis, there are four levels of measurement to gauge the variables.
 These measurement scales can be categorized as qualitative and quantitative data.

-The nominal scale and Ordinal scale are the 1st and 2nd level used in surveys, polls, and other statistical analysis in the field of market research analysis.
+Nominal scale and ordinal scale are the 1st and 2nd levels used in surveys, polls, and other statistical analyses in the field of market research analysis.

-The term nominal originates from the Latin word “nomen” and “nominalis” which implies the meaning “name”.
-Following the meaning, the nominal scale categorizes variables into distinct classification.
+The term nominal originates from the Latin words “nomen” and “nominalis,” which implies the meaning “name.”
+Following the meaning, the nominal scale categorizes variables into distinct classifications.
 The category is based on nomenclature and not on ranks or orders.

 The numbers associated with the variables on a nominal scale are used solely to classify the data; it does not indicate rank or order.